oxpeter/library_bioinformatics_service/Cytoscape/GO_enrichment.md

 _This clustering exercise uses the Girvan-Newman algorithm to identify subnetworks within a network.
 This can help to describe the types of GO terms that have been assigned to your network._

+1) ensure you are currently viewing the GO hierarchy network
-1) select apps > clusterMaker > Community Cluster (GLay)
+2) select apps > clusterMaker > Community Cluster (GLay)
-2) uncheck "Cluster only selected nodes"
+3) uncheck "Cluster only selected nodes"
-3) check "Assume edges are undirected"
+4) check "Assume edges are undirected"
-4) check "Create new clustered network"
+5) check "Create new clustered network"
-5) uncheck "Restore inter-cluster edges after layout"
+6) uncheck "Restore inter-cluster edges after layout"
-6) select the newly created network
+7) select the newly created network
-7) select Layout > yFiles Layouts > Hierarchic
+8) select Layout > yFiles Layouts > Hierarchic

 _Because the Gene Ontology terms are logically related, you can use the top-most GO term as a logical description of all the child nodes within a given cluster.
 When there is not a single node that is a common ancestor of all the nodes in the cluster, it is better to describe the cluster by all top-level nodes._